tarunvelli/electron-question-paper-scrambler/README.md

 # Install dependencies
 npm install
 # Run the app
-npm start
+electron .
 ```

 - The "Build" button saves a single shuffled copy

 - The "Scramble" button shuffles the questions in the page but doesnt save any copy

 - The "Scramle*4" button saves 4 shuffled copies of the paper

 After cicking build, the output files can be founds in the output folder.